Common Types of Brake Lining Materials

 Drawbacks:

-• Lower durability: Organic linings tend to wear out more quickly compared to more durable options like metallic or ceramic linings.
+• Lower durability: Organic linings tend to wear out more quickly than more durable options like metallic or ceramic linings.

-• Heat resistance: These linings are not as effective at dissipating heat, which can affect their performance in high-temperature braking conditions.
+• Heat resistance: These linings are not as effective at dissipating heat, which may affect performance in high-temperature conditions.

 2. Semi-Metallic Brake Linings

-Semi-metallic brake linings are composed of a mixture of metals, such as steel, copper, and iron, combined with organic materials like resin.
-These linings are designed to offer better durability and higher heat resistance compared to organic materials.
+Semi-metallic brake linings consist of a mixture of metals, such as steel, copper, and iron, combined with organic materials like resin.
+These linings offer better durability and higher heat resistance compared to organic materials.

 Benefits of Semi-Metallic Brake Linings:

-• Improved heat dissipation: The metal components in the brake lining help dissipate heat more effectively, making them suitable for heavy-duty applications.
+• Improved heat dissipation: The metal components help dissipate heat more effectively, making them suitable for heavy-duty applications.

-• Enhanced durability: Semi-metallic linings are known for their longer lifespan and ability to perform under high-stress conditions.
+• Enhanced durability: Semi-metallic linings have a longer lifespan and can perform under high-stress conditions.

-• Better performance: They offer high friction performance, which is ideal for heavier vehicles or high-performance applications.
+• Better performance: They offer high friction performance, ideal for heavier vehicles or high-performance applications.

 Drawbacks: